Tubefeeder/Pipeline/.github/pull_request_template.md

+# MOVED

+Please do not send any more PRs to this repository.
+Use the [GitLab](https://gitlab.com/schmiddi-on-mobile/pipeline) repository instead.

 # Licensing

 - [ ] I confirm that this is either my code or was released under the terms of a GPLv3-or-later compatible license.
 Also I agree to release it here under the terms of the GPLv3-or-later.